frozzare/go-httpapi/readme.md

 - `HandleFunc` has two arguments instead of three (request and params).
 - All `HandleFunc` returns the data and/or a error that the response handle will handle.
 - `HandleFunc2` has one argument instead of three (request).
+- `HandleFunc3` has one argument instead of three (params).
-- `HandleFunc3` has zero arguments instead of three.
+- `HandleFunc4` has zero arguments instead of three.
 - Default response handler that response with JSON.
 Can be replaced by a custom handler function.
 - Not all methods exists on `httpapi.Router` struct as `httprouter.Router` has, e.g `HandlerFunc` does not exist.
 - Better support for middlewares with [alice](https://github.com/justinas/alice).